 It is important that field boundaries and paddocks are secure for the protection of livestock and surrounding areas.

 Stock fencing or wire fencing can be installed using high tensile netted wire.
-The wire strains tighter than mild steel wire and requires no tightening on a regular basis.
+The wire strains tighter than mild steel wire and requires no tightening regularly.

 We support the wire with eight-foot strainers; eight to ten inches in diameter every 50 meters and six-foot posts, three to four inches in diameter every three to four meters.

-Posts are driven into the ground four and two feet deep respectively, using a state of the art, self propelled post driver fitted with a 750 kg weight making it easier to drive post into the hardest of ground.
+We drive posts into the ground 1200mm and 600mm deep, respectively.
+We use state of the art; self-propelled post driver fitted with a 750 kg weight making it easier to drive the posts into the hardest of ground.

 Depending on the length of the run, the stock netting is strained using a “Quick Fencer” or chain walkers.
-All strainers are supported by box joints and high tensile wire.
-Either method ensures that the stock fencing is very tight, giving better security for any livestock.
-Stock fencing can have either barbed wire or high tensile wire above it providing extra security for live stock.
+We build box joints and use high tensile wire to support the strainers.
+Either method ensures that the stock fencing is very tight, giving better security for any livestock and minimal maintenance.
+Stock fencing can have either barbed wire or high tensile wire above it providing extra protection for livestock.